Level-2/Aphplication/README.md

 You can think of the Application server a bit like MySQL, it's always running and waiting to handle requests.
 When a request is made, it does some processing and returns the result.
 Unlike a traditional PHP script, it keeps running ready to handle the next request.

-This gives Aphplication a huge performance beneifit over the traditional method of loading all the required files and making all the necessary connections on each request.
+This gives Aphplication a huge performance benefit over the traditional method of loading all the required files and making all the necessary connections on each request.

 ### Multithreading